 Worth a read: Male allies need support – just not the same type

 Three hours later I turned the key in my front door to my well-deserved glass of wine.

-I know this is my more light hearted after the event reflection, but for many women this may have been a real situation when they were harmed, robbed or didn’t make it home.
+I know this is my more light hearted after the event reflection, but for many women this may have been a real situation when they were harmed, sexually assaulted, robbed, and let’s not forget…. didn’t make it home.

 And don’t tell me not to walk on my own.

 Does your workplace take psychological safety seriously?
-3Plus can help you improve with our Unconscious Bias Training Workshops.
-Find out more HERE.
+Find out about inclusive workplaces here.